Holic75/Baldurs-gate-dnd-3.5/README.md

 – May only use the following weapons: dagger, quarterstaff, dart, sling, crossbow.
 – Receives one bonus magic Feat at level 5, 10, 15, 20, 22 and 28.
 – May cast arcane spells.
+- Acquires 2 scrolls with any arcane spell up to maximum level she can cast at every level up starting from level 2.
 – Gains access to the following epic spells: Comet (at level 21), Energy Blades (at level 22), Dragon's Breath (at level 23) and Summon Planetar (at level 24).
 – Hit Die: d4
 – Low THAC0/APR progression, High Savingthrows vs. Spell